19hours/sg-statutes/Acts/Financial Advisers Act.md

 [15/2003 wef 22/12/2003]

-(3) The Authority may approve an application under subsection (1) subject to such conditions as the Authority thinks fit, or may refuse the application on any of the grounds set out in section 9(1) or 11(1), as the case may be.
+(3) The Authority may approve an application under subsection (1) subject to such conditions or restrictions as the Authority thinks fit, or may refuse the application on any of the grounds set out in section 9(1) or 11(1), as the case may be.

 (4) The Authority shall not refuse an application under subsection (1) without giving the applicant an opportunity to be heard.